 Session 2 : Working with Behaviours

-We began session 2 in the next week by asking him about the week and any changes that he noticed in his behaviors, thoughts, or emotions.
+We began session 2 in the next week by asking him about the week and any changes that he noticed in his behaviours, thoughts, or emotions.
 Ram mentioned that while he was writing about the pros and cons he realized that he had to take good care of his health.

 I asked Ram to make a list of all the things in his life that were causing stress to him.